Fighting for Florida: Accomplishments

 Supporting small business is nothing new for U.S. Senator Marco Rubio, but that support took on a heightened importance when the coronavirus pandemic hit America.
 Using his position as Chairman of the Senate Committee on Small Business and Entrepreneurship, Rubio created the bipartisan Paycheck Protection Program (PPP).

-The unprecedented and forgivable loan program managed by the Small Business Administration (SBA) was designed to keep employees on the payroll during the initial public health lock down and smooth the way for the safe reopening of America’s small businesses.
-Not only did the PPP prove to be the most popular and bipartisan provision of the federal coronavirus response, it was also incredibly effective.
+The unprecedented forgivable loan program managed by the Small Business Administration (SBA) was designed to keep employees on the payroll during the initial public health lock down and smooth the way for the safe reopening of America’s small businesses.
+Not only did the PPP prove to be the largest, most popular, and bipartisan provision of the federal coronavirus response, it was also incredibly effective.

-All told, more than 5.2 million small businesses received more than $525 billion in PPP loans, which kept tens of millions of Americans on payroll through the worst of the public restrictions.
+All told, more than 5.2 million small businesses received nearly $800 billion in PPP loans, which kept tens of millions of Americans on payroll through the worst of the public restrictions.
 An analysis by the Brookings Institution found the PPP “succeeded in its short-run goals, including helping smaller firms withstand sharp revenue declines during the shutdown and keeping workers connected to their employers.”

-A Congressional Budget Office (CBO) analysis found that the PPP was “projected to quicken the pace of the recovery by limiting the number of business closures and preserving relationships between employees and employers.”
-The impacts are real according to the CBO, with the program expected to “increase real GDP by about 0.8 percent in 2020 and 0.3 percent in 2021.”
+Former Congressional Budget Office (CBO) Director Douglas Holtz-Eakin called PPP “the single most effective fiscal policy ever undertaken by the United States Government.”
+CBO analysis found that the PPP was “projected to quicken the pace of the recovery by limiting the number of business closures and preserving relationships between employees and employers” and alone increased GDP by a nearly a whole percentage point.

-In Florida alone, more than 430,000 small businesses received $32 billion in forgivable loans.
+In Florida alone, nearly 490,000 small businesses received over $50 billion forgivable loans.

 Even before the coronavirus pandemic, Rubio used his position on the Small Business Committee to ensure small businesses could not only survive in the global economy, but also thrive.